MarkusKun/difmskill/README.md

 You can test the skill from Amazon Dev Console by entering an utterance and checking the returned JSON.
 If there is a section "directives" with your stream URI in it, that's a good sign.
 The JSON in the "service request" is what is sent to the lambda, so you can copy this and use it as testcase in the Lambda.

+I've personally had a major bughunting-session with a stream not playing from my Echo although the same S3 URI worked from other players.
+This problem went away when I accessed the Metadata (under Properties) and corrected the "Content-Type" to "audio/x-mpegurl".
+It seems like Alexa Audio Players are a bit sensitive to that.

 4. Real Listening